iotbzh/DEPRECATED_xds-server/README.md

 ## How to run

-`xds-server` has been designed to easily cross compile [AGL](https://www.automotivelinux.org/) applications.
-That's why `xds-server` has been integrated in AGL SDK docker container.
+`xds-server` has been designed to easily compile and debug [AGL](https://www.automotivelinux.org/) applications.
+That's why `xds-server` has been integrated into AGL SDK docker container.

 >**NOTE** For more info about AGL SDK docker container, please refer to [AGL SDK Quick Setup](http://docs.automotivelinux.org/docs/getting_started/en/dev/reference/setup-sdk-environment.html)

-### Get container
+### Get the container

 Load the pre-build AGL SDK docker image including `xds-server`:
 ```bash